Skip to main content

 6. Mary Ellen Delahunte (1870–1951) was a White woman who lived in Cleveland most of her life.
 In 1921, she purchased a plot of land from A. Frank Counts (1881–?) and his wife Eula (1869–1942), members of the Chester Cliffs Club.
 The Counts had not consulted the other members of the Club and gave Delahunte the impression that she was not responsible for property taxes or repairs relating to the property.
 This led to conflicts within the Club regarding Delahunte's unpaid tax bills. [back]

 7. Eula (Eulalie) Gaskill Miller Counts (1869–1942) was a White woman who had family roots in Stark County, Ohio, where her father was a grain dealer.
 She attended Ohio Wesleyan University.
 Nothing is known about her first marriage, but a son from that marriage, Joseph Gaskill Miller, died young (1890-1908).
-Eula married A. Frank Counts (1881–1946) in 1913 and was active in a number of Women's clubs in Cleveland.
-Around 1930, the couple relocated to rural Virginia, possibly as a result of the scandal surrounding Frank's embezzlement and subsequent prison sentence, and owned a farm near Lightfoot, VA. [back]
+Eula married A. Frank Counts (1881–1946) in 1913 and was active in a number of Women's clubs in Cleveland; the couple owned a cabin in the Chester Cliffs Community, near the Chesnutt family.
+Around 1930, the couple relocated to rural Virginia, possibly as a result of the scandal surrounding Frank's embezzlement and subsequent prison sentence, and owned a farm near Lightfoot, Virginia. [back]

 8. Chesnutt and his daughter Helen had spent the month of August 1921 on a road trip, using Chicago as their starting and end point.
 Mary Donahey likely saw Helen at the end of this trip in Chicago, where Chesnutt's daughter Dorothy had also spent the summer taking graduate courses at the University of Chicago, before the family returned home from their first summer in Idlewild, Michigan. [back]